nkinnan/esphome-pace-bms/README.md

 - `warning_status_value_1`
 - `warning_status_value_2`

 Contain bitflags.
-They indicate a warning but not a fault or error (yet) on their respective measurement.
+They indicate a warning but not a fault or error (yet).
 Possible values:

 ```C++
 	enum StatusInformation_Warning1Flags